idank/holykeebs-docs/guides/keyboard/killer-whale/index.md

 <Images :paths="[frontview, sideview]" />

 Killer Whale is also sold on Yushakobo, a popular Japanese marketplace.
-The version brought by holykeebs brings a few "quality of life" improvements that make the build easier, without sacrificing the tenets that make this keyboard awesome.
+The version brought by holykeebs brings a few "quality of life" improvements that make the build easier (detailed below), without sacrificing the tenets that make this keyboard awesome.

 ## Buyer's Guide